What to Look for in a Corporate Governance Consultant

 • Are the proposed fees reasonable given the scope of the project?

-• Some boards use an outside governance consultant every year, others rely on an in-house process for two or three years before calling in an outside governance consultant to provide a different perspective, take a closer look.
-It will depend on the particular board, what the goal of bringing in an outside governance consultant is and the outcome of a particular evaluation.
-For public companies, investors call on using an independent governance consultant from time to time.
+Some boards use an independent governance consultant every year, others rely on an in-house process for two or three years before calling in an independent governance consultant to provide a different perspective.
+For public companies, investor policies recommend the use of an independent governance consultant from time to time.

-Given the number of providers of corporate governance services, and the importance of having the right people work with your board, having some sort of process to screen firms and individuals will facilitate finding the right firm for the particular governance project.
+Given the number of corporate governance services providers, and the importance of having the right people work with your board, having a process to screen firms and individuals will facilitate finding the right firm for the particular governance project.

 Kristina Veaco and Cherie Sorokin contributed to this blog.
 Veaco and Sorokin are corporate governance consultants with Veaco Group, with board experience, former in-house corporate secretaries and in-house counsel who conduct independent board evaluations, skills assessments, governance reviews and consult with boards and senior management on practical corporate governance.
 For more information, call 415-731-3111 or email Kristina.